Shona Robison: Personal life

 She was married to Stewart Hosie, who is the Westminster MP for Dundee East and was previously the SNP's Depute Leader.
 They have one daughter.
-It was announced on 15 May 2016 that the couple separated.
+Robison experienced a miscarriage in 2007.
+It was announced on 15 May 2016 that the couple had separated.
 This was followed by reports that Hosie had had an affair with Westminster-based freelance journalist Serena Cowdy.